milosgajdos/embeviz/README.md

 A simple app that helps you visualize vector embeddings.

 **THIS PROJECT IS WILDLY EXPERIMENTAL!
-USE AT YOUR OWN RISK OF SANITY!**
+USE AT YOUR OWN RISK OF SANITY!
+IF YOU LIKE CLEAN DRY CODE THIS ISN'T GONNA BE YOUR JAM!**

 The app consists of two components:
 * an API (written in Go, using [gofiber framework](https://docs.gofiber.io/))